 The command line interface helps you create, run, and deploy new apps.
-During the beta, the command is
+The main command

 The command line interface is meant to make the process of creating new apps, running them, and deploying them easier.
 Binaries are available for several platforms.

-If you happen to have another CLI tool in your path called `slack`, we recommend renaming our slack binary to a different name before adding it to you path.
+If you happen to have another CLI tool in your path called `slack`, we recommend renaming our slack binary to a different name before adding it to your path.

 Download the latest binary for your platform.

 Our future generation platform is in closed beta.
 Request access to gain access to additional documentation & tooling.

 After you download the CLI, you'll need to authorize the CLI in your workspace.
 Follow the Quickstart guide to setup authorization and begin building your first app.

 Once a day, the CLI will check for updates after running any command.
 When an update is available, a notification will be displayed with a link where you can find and download the new version.